ymunemasa/data-tutorials/tutorials/hortonworks/realtime-event-processing-with-hdf/rtep-3.md

 **(Optional)** If you would like to modify/run the code:

-*   refer to [Appendix A](#update-iot-truck-streaming-project-lab3) for the steps to run maven to compile the jars to the target subdir from terminal command line
+*   refer to [Appendix B](#update-iot-truck-streaming-project-lab3) for the steps to run maven to compile the jars to the target subdir from terminal command line
-*   refer to [Appendix B](#enable-remote-desktop-setup-topology) for the steps to enable VNC (i.e. 'remote desktop') access on your sandbox and open/compile the code using Eclipse
+*   refer to [Appendix C](#enable-remote-desktop-setup-topology) for the steps to enable VNC (i.e. 'remote desktop') access on your sandbox and open/compile the code using Eclipse

 ### Verify Kafka Service is Running